duoshock/UM-70/Assembly Guide.md

 - _QMK does not support speaker on the on salve half._

-- _Audio feature takes large amount memory, you may have to disable some features to allow space for it._
+- _Audio feature takes large amount of memory, some other features may have to be disabled to allow space for it._

 - _Buzzer is wired to IO pin B6._